lumilio/Jungle-didakoo.com-README.md/README.md

 &ensp;

 ## Nft Policy
-This is an independent video game that interacts with the following blockchains: Ethereum Mainnet, Polygon L2, and Base L2.
-After numerous transactions on the Ethereum blockchain and the certification of intellectual property ownership through ERC-721 and ERC-1155 tokens on the same chain, such as .crypto, .base, .eth, the Didakoo.com Jungle project declares itself legitimate to operate.
+This is an independent video game.
+After numerous transactions on the Ethereum blockchain and the ownership of didakoo.crypto, didakoo.base, didakoo.eth, the Didakoo.com Jungle project declares itself legitimate to operate.

 1. <sub>0xf1e51457504edc0321DE4B6bA4403A1464c2B897</sub>
 2. <sub>0x69D96b32F731567cA61A36AAE26d387dD82b1D83</sub>